Ivanka pri Nitre

 Ivanka pri Nitre (Nyitraivánka) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1400.
 The Byzantine Monomachus crown was unearthed there in 1860 by a farmer ploughing in what was then Nyitraivánka in the Kingdom of Hungary.

 Geography

 The village lies at an altitude of 146 metres and covers an area of 14.909 km².
 It has a population of about 2415 people.

+Population

 Ethnicity

 The village is approximately 98% Slovak.

 Facilities

 The village has a public library a gym and football pitch.